maschka/arnie/README.md

 `scripts`: scripts for processing sequences in batch.

+`test`: unit tests (still in work)

 `mea`: code for computing Maximum Expected Accuracy structures.

 ## Usage:

-create a file that points to your builds of all the structure prediction packages you intend to make available.
-An example file is provided in "user_default.yaml".
+Start by creating a file that points to your builds of all the structure prediction packages you wish to use.
+An example file is provided in `example_arnie_file.txt`.
 Create a variable in your .bashrc for this:

 ```
 export ARNIEFILE="/path/to/arnie/<my_file.txt>"
 ```
 NB: this file is technically yaml format, but isn't read in by yaml.

-See `arnie_example.ipynb` for example syntax.
+See `examples/start_here.ipynb` for example syntax.
 In brief, comparing across packages is simple.
-For example, for computing base pairing probability matrices:
+For computing base pairing probability matrices:

 ```
 from arnie.bpps import bpps